mjb3/DPOMPs.jl/README.md

 ## Features

-- Customisable finite adaptive MCMC algorithm for fast parameter inference.
+- Bayesian parameter inference, and
-- Pooley model based proposal (MBP) method for improved mixing.
+- Simulation of,
-- Simulation via the Gillespie direct method.
+- Discrete-state-space Partially Observed Markov Processes, in Julia.
-- Automated tools for convergence diagnosis and analysis.
+- Inludes automated tools for convergence diagnosis and analysis.

 ## Installation